pagodingo/notes-pega/REST-Services.md

 |**Methods:**||||
 ||/GetAllProducts (app.pega.com/GetAllProducts)|GET||JSON, Map From Key: .GetAllProducts|

-Defining your Service Package & Property in the root of your Application's Integration class may not be desired.
+Defining your Service Package & Property in the root of your Application's Integration class may not always be desired.
 You can optionally create a `OOO-AAA-Int-RESTServices` class to house your **Service Package**, **Response Properties**, and **Services**.